agmangas/meteor-android-build/README.md

 # Meteor Android Docker image

 This repository contains a Docker image with an environment prepared to build Cordova-based Android APKs from Meteor projects.
-It has been tested and should work with both Meteor 1.3 and 1.4.

 Please make sure you've actually added the `android` platform to your Meteor app using the `meteor add-platform` command or the build process will fail.